Carbon Monoxide: How to Keep Your Crew Safe Around Generators

 Risks of Carbon Monoxide Poisoning

 According to the Communications Workers of America, thousands of American workers die each year from carbon monoxide exposure.
-Another 10,000 suffer from high-level exposure to the toxic gas.
+Another 10,000 suffer from high-level exposure to toxic gas.
 It is a difficult gas to detect.
 That’s because the gas has no odor, taste, or color.

 When oxygen and carbon mix with the air, the toxic gas forms.
 Carbon monoxide can then enter the bloodstream if your workers breathe it in.
 The gas can combine with hemoglobin to form carboxyhemoglobin.
 This interferes with the blood’s oxygen-carrying capacity.